Odomari/homework_sf_data_science/LinearAlgebraInLinearMethods/README.md

 We need to build the best linear regression model predicting a gas production.

 **What we practice**
-- Linear regression models are built using the least squares method;
+- Linear regression models are built using the OLS;
 - Features are searched for that are highly correlated with each other and with the target feature;
 - Special attention is paid to overfitting models and how regularization eliminates overfitting of models.